dscarrig/lotr-quote-project/README.md

 The quote search page allows the user to enter a string and search for any quotes containing that string.
 The user can also select a character from the drop down to narrow down the quotes.
 If the user selects a character and clicks search with an empty search form, they will be shown every quote said by that character.
 Users can favorite or unfavorite quotes here as well.

 To run this site locally, postgresql must be installed.
-Then a postgresql database called lotrdb must be created and seed.py must also be run before starting the application.
-The site is also hosted on https://lotr-quote-game.herokuapp.com/
+Then create a database in the lotr-quote-project directory called "lotrdb".
+This can be done with "createdb -h localhost -p 5432 -U postgres lotrdb", assuming you are using the default 5432 port for postgresql and postgres username.

+Install all requirements for the app with "pip install -r requirements.txt".
+You may need to insall pip first.
+Then run seed.py to seed the database.
+Now launch the app with "flask run".